wyvernlock/github-stalker/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to open issues or submit pull requests.
+If you notice any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.
+Your help in fixing bugs, adding features, or enhancing documentation is greatly appreciated.
+Thanks for contributing and helping make this project better!